rorymcgit/bank-tech-test/README.md

 As a bank manager,
-So we do not unknowingly lend money,
+So the bank can make money,
-I want a user to not be able withdraw more than is in their account.
+I want to charge people if they go overdrawn.

 ```